 The enclosure is fine.
-The poles are foam-padded and the enclosure mesh is run-of-the-mill, but it does the job… Poles which keep net in place, are supported with ‘SteelFlex’, basically steel wiring which runs around the top of the netting to keep the netting firm and taut.
-It’s a good safety addition, along with the netting attaching onto the mat and keeping the springs outside the enclosed space.
+The poles are foam-padded and the enclosure mesh is run-of-the-mill, but it does the job… Poles that keep the net in place, are supported with ‘SteelFlex’, basically, steel wiring which runs around the top of the netting to keep the netting firm and taut.
+It’s a good safety addition, along with the netting attached to the mat and keeping the springs outside the enclosed space.
 But, there have been multiple reports of poles breaking really quickly.

 Unfortunately, BouncePro doesn’t arrive with extras, such as ladders.
 The trampoline itself is higher than most other units; bear this in mind if you have smaller children, as they could need help getting on and off the trampoline.

 There is an upside to the square shape.
 You’ll get approx. 15 percent more jumping surface than with round trampolines (though how much of it is actually usable is another matter).
 At first, 15′ Bounce Pro is quite stiff but after some bouncing, it settles in nicely.